-London is renowned for dividing the opinions of the British population, with some insisting that the ‘Big Smoke’ is the best place on earth, and others branding it as too busy and expensive.
+London is renowned for dividing opinion among the British population, with some insisting that the ‘Big Smoke’ is the best place on earth, and others branding it as too busy and expensive.

 With all of this in mind, the team here at Essential Living has crunched the numbers to determine the best and the worst London boroughs to live in.